-A cheese fondue is one of the better known variants.
+For a fondue, cheese is one of the better known variants.
 White wine and cheese slowly melted into a thick dipping sauce.
 I prefer to use a french baguette to dip, since the hard crust will give you a surface for the forks to bite into.

-Be careful not let the cheese come to a boil, that will cause the fondue to curdle.
-If your cheese fondue is too thick add some wine.
+Be careful not to let the cheese come to a boil, that will cause it to curdle.
+If your fondue is too thick add some wine.
 Alternatively add more cheese or cornstarch to thicken the fondue.

 - 1½ cups (355 ml) of dry white wine